netri/Neitri-Unity-Shaders/Neitri MMD/README.md

 This is not a do it all PBR/Toon comprehensive uber shader like those of Xiexe or Poiyomi.
 This is a simple use then look good shader tailored specifically for VRChat avatars.

+People expect color alpha to work only on transparent shaders.

 # Import settings

 If your shader is dark after using normal map, make sure you have this on your model import settings: